Ofra Bikel

-Ofra Bikel (born in Israel) is a documentary filmmaker, and television producer.
-For more than two decades she was a mainstay of the acclaimed PBS series FRONTLINE producing over 25 award-winning documentaries, ranging from foreign affairs to critiques of the U.S. criminal justice system.
+Ofra Bikel (née Ichilov; עפרה ביקל; September 12, 1929 – August 11, 2024) was an Israeli-American documentary filmmaker and television producer.
+For more than two decades she was a mainstay of the acclaimed PBS series Frontline producing over 25 award-winning documentaries, ranging from foreign affairs to critiques of the U.S. criminal justice system.

+Life and career

+Bikel was born in Tel Aviv, Mandatory Palestine on September 12, 1929, to the Yechieli-Ichilov family.
+Her father was an electrical engineer and her mother was a special education teacher.

-She graduated from the University of Paris and the Institut d'Études Politiques de Paris.
-She was married briefly to actor and folk singer, Theodore Bikel.
+At age 19 she moved to Paris to study political science, graduating from the University of Paris and the Institut d'Études Politiques de Paris.
+She then moved to New York City.
+She was briefly married to actor and folk singer Theodore Bikel.
 She was a researcher for Time, Newsweek, and ABC Television.
-She moved to public television, producing films for the WGBH series World and later for the long-running series Frontline.
+She moved to public television, producing films for the WGBH series The World and later for the long-running series Frontline.

 In the mid-1970s, Bikel moved to her native Israel and produced more than 15 films.
 She returned to the U.S. in 1977.
+In the 1990s, she began reporting on miscarriage of justice cases, starting with her "Innocence Lost" trilogy of films about a case of alleged sexual abuse in Edenton, North Carolina.
+Her reporting is credited with freeing 13 wrongfully convicted people from prison, including one who had been on death row.
+Bikel eventually returned to Israel and spent the last decade of her life there.

 Her documentary films intersperse long interviews with sharp, silent, moments.

+Bikel died at her home in Tel Aviv on August 11, 2024, at the age of 94.